dart-lang/language/working/1426-extension-types/feature-specification.md

 specific operations (here we only have one: `leaves`) and in general makes it an error to use instance methods of the representation (e.g., `add`).

-However, creation of wrapper objects takes time and space, and in the case where we wish to work on an entire data structure we'd need to wrap each object as we navigate the data structure.
+Creation of wrapper objects takes time and space, and in the case where we wish to work on an entire data structure we'd need to wrap each object as we navigate the data structure.
 For instance, we need to create a wrapper `TinyJson(element)` in order to invoke `leaves` recursively.

 In contrast, the extension type mechanism is zero-cost, in the sense that it does _not_ use a wrapper object, it enforces the desired discipline